lawistech/lawis-digital-signage-admin/src/app/features/super-admin/README.md

 Alternatively, you can manually run the SQL commands in `src/environments/updated-supabase.sql` in your Supabase SQL editor.

+Additionally, you need to add the `update_json_field` function to your Supabase database.
+This function is used to update JSON fields without overwriting the entire object.
+You can add this function by running the SQL commands in `src/environments/update-json-field.sql` in your Supabase SQL editor.

 ### 2. Create a Super Admin User

 To create a super admin user, you need to update the user's metadata in the Supabase Auth dashboard: